EurovisionworldEurovisionworld

 About the author: Justina Helgeson (United States of America)

 authorJustina is a correspondent from the United States.
 She is a more recent fan as she first started following Eurovision in 2021.
 Since then, she has followed every Eurovision related event and developed a passion for the contest as a whole.
-If you were to ask them what their favourite all time Eurovision song is, Fairytale by Alexander Rybak will always be their answer.
+If you were to ask them what their favourite all time Eurovision song is, Brividi by Mahmood and Blanco (Italy 2022) will be their answer.

 Eurovision News